unkhz/mirin.js/README.md

     Mirin.inject("bootstrap");

 This will begin the resource loading and injection process.
-You can add a callback function, which will be called when the module has been completely loaded and injected into DOM (though, in some cases injection is not needed).
+You can add a callback function, which will be called when the module has been completely loaded.

     Mirin.inject("bootstrap", {
         onModuleLoad: function(module) {